Dentist Office Challenges Today: From Bloodborne Pathogens to Airborne PathogensGreg Garner

 Imagine you have the perfect team of dentists and hygienists, and you love working with patients.
 Being a dentist can be fulfilling, but that doesn’t exempt your dentist office from the challenges of health care.

 No matter where you work, you and your team have to worry about airborne pathogens and bloodborne pathogens.
-That way, you can protect each other and your patients.
+That way, you can protect each other and your patients with a Bloodborne Pathogens certification.

 Read on to learn more about the challenges facing local dentist offices.